geoffreylitt/wildcard-onward-paper/paper.md

   - "Section"
   - "Sections"
 abstract: |
-  In this paper we propose *table-driven customization,* a new paradigm for enabling end users to customize software applications without doing traditional programming*.* Users directly manipulate a tabular view of the structured data inside the application, rather than writing imperative scripts as in most customization tools.
-We extend this simple model with a spreadsheet formula language and custom data editing widgets, which provide sufficient expressivity to implement many useful customizations.
+  In this paper we show how the behavior of a software application can be extended and adapted  by direct manipulation, using  table-driven customization, a new paradigm that allows end users to customize applications without writing traditional code.

+  Instead, users directly manipulate a tabular view of the structured data inside the application—rather than writing imperative scripts (as in most customization tools).
+This simple model also accommodates a spreadsheet formula language and custom data editing widgets, which provide sufficient expressivity to implement many useful customizations.

-  We describe Wildcard, a browser extension which implements table-driven customization in the context of web applications.
-Through concrete examples, we demonstrate that this paradigm can be used to create useful customizations for real applications.
-We share reflections from our usage of the Wildcard system, including its strengths and limitations relative to other customization approaches.
-We further explore how new software architectures might encourage application developers to promote this style of end-user customization.
+  We illustrate the approach with Wildcard, a browser extension that implements table-driven customization in the context of web applications.
+Through concrete examples, we show that our paradigm can be used to create useful customizations for real applications.
+We share reflections from experience using the Wildcard system, on both its strengths and limitations relative to other customization approaches.
+Finally, we explore how this paradigm might lead to new software architectures that encourage this form of customization.

 ---

 # Introduction